b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 it relies on some approximations and works well only for large samples.
 How large, well, I've heard about the rule of fives (that's what I called it).
 The rule states that there should be >= 50 (not quite 5) observation per matrix and
->= 5 expected observations per cell (applies for every cell).
+>= 5 expected observations per cell (applies to every cell).
 In case this assumption does not hold, one should use, e.g. [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) (Fisher, yes, I think I heard that name before).